r1tch/backuplist/README.md

 - read burned discs and add contents to the database
 - find files in the database

+## Build the Binary

+...just use minipex.
+(TODO: more description about minipex...)

 ## Usage

 ### Step 1: Preparation